70 cleaners and other outsourced workers at LSE demanded dignified treatment, parity of pay & terms of employment with in-house staff

 The London School of Economics is located in the City of Westminster.
 Admission is highly competitive, and alumni include George Soros, David Rockefeller, 18 Nobel Prize winners, 53 past/present heads of state, and 46 current Lords of Parliament.
 No other university outside of the U.S. and India has educated more billionaires.

 Alba, a cleaner at LSE for over a decade, was unfairly dismissed after rising ranks to Supervisor and then Office Administrator.
 UVW had already fought to reinstate three of her colleagues, and now sought justice for dozens of cleaners outsourced by LSE to Noonan Services, owned by a ruthless "vulture" investment firm.
-Strikes began in late 2016, highlighting the stark disparities (in sick pay, paid leave, maternity pay and pension contributions) between outsourced and in-house staff, who also wore different uniforms.
-David Lammy and Caroline Lucas (MPs) sponsored this Early Day Motion!
+Strikes began in late 2016, highlighting the stark disparities (in sick pay, paid leave, maternity pay and pensions) between outsourced and in-house staff, who also wore different uniforms.
+David Lammy and Caroline Lucas (MPs) lent support with an Early Day Motion!

 solidarity and energy win "in-house" victory